Financial Aid and Estimated Cost of Attendance

 ESTIMATED COST OF ATTENDANCE

-Estimated cost of attendance can be found on WSU’s Student Financial Services website, using the “Cost of Attendance” pull-down on the left, then selecting “Tuition & Expenses”.
-Once on the page, select “Spokane” for the Campus and “medical” for the Career Path.
+Estimated cost of attendance can be found on WSU’s Student Financial Services website.
+Once on the page, select “Spokane” for the campus and “medical” for the career path.

 In order to apply for financial aid at Washington State University, it is imperative you submit the FAFSA at fafsa.ed.gov.
 New financial aid filing deadlines are in place— so plan ahead to be eligible for the most aid possible.
 Please see financialaid.wsu.edu for the details.
 The Elson S. Floyd College of Medicine uses Washington State University’s FAFSA school code, which is 003800.
 For additional loan information, please visit WSU’s financial aid website for Graduate and Professional Loans.

 |Loan Limits||Annual Loan Limit||Aggregate Lifetime Limit|

 As a medical student your academic year is considered to be 12 months, so you need not apply for summer aid.
 An academic year application will suffice.